 Additional Information regarding Withdrawals is available on the Dean of Students Frequently Asked Questions about Withdrawals page.

-Undergraduates at Georgia Southern University may withdraw from a maximum of five courses for their entire tenure at the University.
+Undergraduates at Georgia Southern University may withdraw from a maximum of six courses for their entire tenure at the University.
 Students who have reached their maximum may elect to receive a “withdrawal-failing” (WF) grade in the course, which is calculated as an F for GPA purposes.
 A student who attempts to withdraw from a course beyond the limit without special permission from the dean of his or her college will continue to be enrolled in the course and will receive a grade at the end of the term.

 Only withdrawals incurred at Georgia Southern University count toward the maximum.
 Withdrawals incurred prior to the implementation date will not count toward students’ number of allowed withdrawals.
-Transfer students, irrespective of their classification upon enrolling at Georgia Southern, are also limited to five withdrawals at Georgia Southern.
+Transfer students, irrespective of their classification upon enrolling at Georgia Southern, are also limited to six withdrawals at Georgia Southern.

 Automatic exceptions are as follows: